I’m bored! Who’s heard that from their kids? Your children probably believe that it is your responsibility to solve any boredom issues they have.

 Get a pack of small blank cards and have the kids simply write cards to let people know that they are thinking about them.

-Write a handwritten letter to relatives (particular older family members).
+Write a handwritten letter to relatives (particularly older family members).

 Write a handwritten letter to a grandparent or family friend.
 In the letter, include what they are learning in school, new things or activities they participate in, favorite things to watch, and something they are thankful for.